SilvijaZ/48-grupe-vinted-project/README.md

 ## :bulb: About Project

-This project is for team work practice.
-Pull request are necessity for project authors!
-Thank you for your cooperation!
+This project is for work practice.
+Thank you!

 >Site published at: